laszlocph/gimlet-docs/docs/developers/gimlet-yaml.md

 In the [Deploying a new service](developers/deploy.md) you already saw how you can deploy an application through the Gimlet UI.
 If you know the various options available to fine tune a deployment, you can use the `.gimlet.yaml` file to setup deployment more effectively.

-Should you have an other application deployed with Gimlet already.
-Copying that file and use that as the base for the deployment, can be an effective approach.
+Should you have another application deployed with Gimlet already.
+Copying that file and use as the base for the deployment can be an effective approach.

 !!! note ""